 - The other person does not consent to the penetration; and

 - They did not reasonably believe the other person consented to the penetration;

 If the prosecution is unable to establish each of these four elements beyond reasonable doubt, then an accused is not guilty of the offence.
-The job of an expert rape lawyer is to show that one of the elements is not being proved.
+The job of expert Rape lawyers is to show that one of the elements is not being proved.

 Element 1: Sexual penetration

-The prosecution to prove rape must prove that an accused sexually penetrated the complainant.
+The prosecution, to prove Rape, must establish that an accused sexually penetrated the complainant.